-63 cont.
-Prior to the approval of grading and improvement plans and before any groundbreaking activity associated with grading and construction requiring fill of wetlands or other waters of the U.S. or waters of the state, the owner/applicant shall submit a wetland mitigation and monitoring plan (MMP) for the restoration of these waters within the selected water alignment to the US Army Corps of Engineers (USACE) and Central Valley Regional Water Quality Control Board (RWQCB) for review and approval of those portions of the plan over which they have jurisdiction.
+59. 3B 3-1c Prior to the approval of grading and improvement plans and before any groundbreaking Cont. activity associated with grading and construction requiring fill of wetlands or other waters of the U.S. or waters of the state, the owner/applicant shall submit a wetland mitigation and monitoring plan (MMP) for the restoration of these waters within the selected water alignment to the US Army Corps of Engineers (USACE) and Central Valley Regional Water Quality Control Board (RWQCB) for review and approval of those portions of the plan over which they have jurisdiction.
 The Mitigation and Monitoring Plan (MMP) would have to be approved prior to issuance of a Section 404 permit.
-Once the final MMP is approved and implemented, mitigation monitoring shall continue for a minimum of 5 years from completion of restoration activities, or human intervention (including recontouring and grading), or until the performance standards identified in the approved MMP have been met, whichever is longer.
+Once the final MMP is approved and implemented, mitigation monitoring shall OD (D) continue for a minimum of 5 years from completion of restoration activities, or human intervention (including recontouring and grading), or until the performance standards G CD (E) identified in the approved MMP have been met, whichever is longer. identified in the approved when have been filet, whichever is longer.
 At minimum, the MMP shall provide the following information: A description and drawings showing the existing contours (elevation) and existing vegetation of the waters of the U.S. and State that would be impacted through trenching activities.
 This information shall include site photographs taken at each impacted water.
-Methods used to ensure that trenching within waters of the U.S. and State do not adversely alter existing hydrology, including the draining of the waters (e.g., use of cut-off walls).
-The methods used to restore the site to the original contour and condition, as well as a plan for the revegetation of the site following installation of the improvements.
+Methods used to ensure that trenching within waters of the U.S. and State do not adversely alter existing hydrology, including the draining of the waters (e.g., use of cut-off walls). • The methods used to restore the site to the original contour and condition, as well as a plan for the revegetation of the site following installation of the improvements.
 Proposed schedule for restoration activities

-64. 3A 3-2a Swainson's Hawk Nesting Habitat G CD(P) CD (E) A qualified biologist shall be retained by the owner/applicant to conduct California preconstruction surveys and to identify active Swainson's Hawk nests on and within Department of Fish 0.5-mile of the project area.
-The surveys shall be conducted before the approval of and Wildlife grading and/or improvement plans (as applicable) and no less than 14 days and no more than 30 days before the beginning of grading and construction.
+60. 3A 3-2a Swainson's Hawk Nesting Habitat A qualified biologist shall be retained by the owner/applicant to conduct preconstruction surveys and to identify active Swainson's Hawk nests on and within 0.5-mile of the project area.
+The surveys shall be conducted before the approval of grading and/or improvement plans (as applicable) and no less than 14 days and no more than 30 days before the beginning of grading and construction.
 To the extent feasible, guidelines provided in Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in the Central Valley (Swainson's Hawk Technical Advisory Committee 2000) shall be followed for surveys for Swainson's hawk.
-If no nests are found, no further mitigation is required.
-If active nests are found, impacts on nesting Swainson's Hawks shall be avoided by establishing appropriate buffers around the nests.
+If no nests are found, no further G CD(P)(E) mitigation is required.
+California Department of Fish and Wildlife If active nests are found, impacts on nesting Swainson's Hawks shall be avoided by establishing appropriate buffers around the nests.
 No project activity shall commence within the buffer area until the young have fledged, the nest is no longer active, or until a qualified biologist has determined in coordination with California Department of Fish and Wildlife that reducing the buffer would not result in nest abandonment.
-California Department of Fish and Wildlife guidelines recommend implementation of 0.25- or 0.5- mile-wide buffers, but the size of the buffer may be adjusted if a qualified biologist and the City, in consultation with California Department of Fish and Wildlife, determine 1 that such an adjustment would not be likely to adversely affect the nest.
-Monitoring of the nest by a qualified biologist during and after construction activities will be required 1 if the activity has potential to adversely affect the nest.
+California Department of Fish and Wildlife guidelines recommend implementation of 0.25- or 0.5- mile-wide buffers, but the size of the buffer may be adjusted if a qualified biologist and the City, in consultation with California Department of Fish and Wildlife, determine that such an adjustment would not be likely to adversely affect the nest.
+Monitoring of the nest by a qualified biologist during and after construction activities will be required if the activity has potential to adversely affect the nest.